 Nasreen Alkhateeb, Senior Production Advisor

-RespectAbility Entertainment Professionals Lab, 2020 and 2021
+RespectAbility Entertainment Professionals Lab, 2020, 2021, 2022

-Her content can be seen on Harpo Productions, NASA, Netflix, Amazon, IFC, BBC, NPR, UNITED NATIONS, SXSW, AMC, Discovery, and WITNESS.
+Her content has been shared on: Apple+, OWN, NASA, Netflix, Amazon, FX, IFC, BBC, NPR, UNITED NATIONS, SXSW, AMC, Discovery, and WITNESS